A Similarity Solution of Rear Stagnation-point Flow over a Flat Plate in Two Dimensions: Flow Analysis Model

 where

 is required to be constant in time, and then integrates to give

 approaching a singularity at finite time $t = t_0$.

-Noting that $\kappa ={\dot{A}}/{A^2} = fL/U_{\infty}$ is equivalent to Strouhal number, describing the ratio between inertial forces due to the local acceleration and the inertial forces due to the convective acceleration in unsteady flow. $f$ is the frequency of vortex shedding, $L$ is the characteristic length and $U_{\infty}$ is the external flow velocity.
+Noting that $\kappa ={\dot{A}}/{A^2} = fL/U_{\infty}$, which is equivalent to Strouhal number.
+The Strouhal number describes the ratio between inertial forces due to the local acceleration and those due to the convective acceleration in unsteady flow.
+Here, $f$ is the frequency of vortex shedding, $L$ is the characteristic length and $U_{\infty}$ is the external flow velocity.

-It should be noted that the dimensionless velocity distribution $f_{\eta}$ is, from (\ref{e9}), independent of the length $x$, and thus equaiton (\ref{e13}) is a similarity equation of the full Navier-Stokes equation at two-dimension rear stagnation point.
+It should be noted that the dimensionless velocity distribution $f_{\eta}$ is, from (\ref{e9}), independent of the length $x$, and thus equation (\ref{e13}) is a similarity equation of the full Navier-Stokes equation at two-dimension rear stagnation point.